 - You cannot borrow more than the maximum loan amount set for your course.
 If the tuition fee for your course is higher than your loan limit, you'll have to pay the difference.

 - Complete the Progression Form the eCAF system sends you every four months to avoid losing access to your loan.
+Completing the online student engagement form validates your status as a genuine student and the progress that you're making in your course.

 What Natural Therapy Courses are VSL Approved?